-A student interested in preparing for medical school may begin by declaring his intent at the time he applies for admission to CSUF.
-To do this, it is necessary that he use a term such as premedical-sociology, premedical-zoology, premedical-chemistry or premedical-general on all application, admittance and registration papers.
+A student interested in preparing for medical school should declare his or her intent at the time he or she applies for admission to CSUF.
+To do this, it is necessary that the student use a term such as premedical-sociology, premedical-zoology, premedical-chemistry or premedical-general on all application, admittance and registration papers.
 In case premedical-general is chosen, a specific subject major should be selected as soon as possible and not later than the sophomore year from the list of approved CSUF majors in the catalog.
-This part of the premedical program also constitutes the major that is required for a bachelor's degree.
-(See Degree Programs, Majors, and Minors.)
-Each interested student will be assigned to a member of the premedical advisory committee who will assist him in planning his program of courses and will advise him concerning preparatory procedures for application to medical school.
+This part of the premedical program also constitutes the major